About Us India - Peru

 Indian Community

-The size of the Indian community in Peru is small, numbering around 450, including PIOs, mainly engaged in business and trade.
+The size of the Indian community in Peru is small, numbering around 500, including PIOs, mainly engaged in business and trade.
 Indian professionals are providing technical service to companies.
 There are some Indian nationals with the Missionaries of Charity and other Christian organizations in Lima, Chimbote and Puno.
+Indian Association of Peru (IAP) actively celebrates Indian festivals in Peru.